The dark matter wake of a galactic bar revealed by multichannel Singular Spectral Analysis: Summary conclusions

 \section{Summary \& conclusions}

 In this work, we investigate the coupled dynamical evolution of a stellar bar and dark matter halo using a high-resolution ($\sim10^9$ particles), isolated disc galaxy simulation.
 We use an adaptive basis function expansion (with the EXP framework; \citealt{exp2025JOSS}) to represent and quantify the evolution of the mass distribution of each component (bulge, disk, and halo).
 We then use multichannel Singular Spectral Analysis (mSSA) to study the physical connection between the bar’s growth and slowdown and the corresponding dark matter response.
 Our conclusions are as follows: \begin{itemize} \item \textbf{A clear coupling between bar and dark matter halo:} The stellar bar induces a dynamically-coupled response in the dark matter distribution.
 This manifests as both an inner \textit{shadow bar} aligned with the stellar bar \citep[as seen e.g. in][]{Petersen+16_shadowbar} and an extended dark matter wake that trails (in phase) the stellar bar.
 This reaffirms that the dark matter can actively exchange angular momentum with the disc, which further couples the dynamical evolution of these Galactic components. \item \textbf{Distinct phases in the bar evolution:} The bar--halo system evolves through a few identifiable regimes: rapid exponential growth of the bar, intermediate adjustment, and a long-term quasi-steady phase.
 Each of these phases is characterized by unique growth rates and phase relationships between the disc and halo quadrupoles. \item \textbf{Bar slowdown and angular momentum exchange:} For the bulk of its evolution, the pattern speed of the stellar bar decreases approximately as $t^{-1}$, consistent with expectations for angular momentum transfer from the bar to the halo because of a phase lag in the dark matter response.
 This phase lag --- between the stellar and dark matter components --- decreases over time, which causes the late-time evolution of the pattern speed to evolve more slowly ($\approx t^{-0.7}$). \item \textbf{Demonstration of mSSA as a tool for dynamical discovery:} The combination of EXP basis function expansion coefficients and mSSA has enabled us to successfully isolate and reconstruct complex, coupled dynamical modes from a high-resolution $N$-body simulation.
 This framework provides a non-parametric scheme for quantifying the detailed evolution of modes --- their relative growth, phase, and dynamical exchange --- which are not easily distinguishable by eye, and which are often more difficult or require more hand tuning with conventional analysis methods. \end{itemize} This work provides a demonstration of a new analysis framework for disentangling complex dynamical processes in galaxies.
+However, this analysis was performed on a single idealized, isolated system with a kinematically hot disc.
+A follow up systematic study of bar-halo coupling as a function of galactic disc and halo parameters is required before drawing generalisable conclusions.
 Applying these methods to simulations in more realistic, cosmological environments, and in isolated systems with different halo profiles, velocity dispersions, and mass components, will help establish a more comprehensive picture of the evolution of galactic structure across cosmic time.